MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/azure-products.md

     - AKS is designed to support dedicated containers per workload
         - AKS can also be used to consolidate workloads, allowing central operations to extend support to container hosts.

-### Azure Arc for kubernetes
+### Azure Arc for Kubernetes

-Azure Arc extends operations of Kubernetes hosts allowing for consistent cloud operations across public cloud, private cloud, and edge deployments of Kubernetes containers.
+Azure Arc extends operations of Kubernetes clusters allowing for consistent cloud operations across public cloud, private cloud, and edge deployments of Kubernetes clusters.

 - **Operations teams** have specific constraints:
     - Kubernetes containers have been deployed across multiple hybrid and multicloud environments.